seanpat09/seanpat09.github.io/_posts/2019-12-15-advent-day15-chicken-nugget-shapes.md

 description: Today we rank the McNuggets

 tags:
-- planning
-- salesforce
+- fun
-- estimation
+- food
-- agile
+- mcnuggets
 ---

 *In the spirit of the holiday season, this is a series of short blog posts covering random things I have learned while doing Salesforce development, one for each day of Advent.*